Application Deadline: December 1, 2019

 Prospective applicants are required to submit an application online through the Rackham Graduate School website.
 All applications and supporting credentials become the property of the University of Michigan.
 The Statement of Purpose, Personal Statement,and official transcripts, as described below, should be uploaded with your application file.
 Please do not send a hard copy of your application materials to the Psychology Student Academic Affairs Office.

-In addition to the Psychology Department, Rackham Graduate School offers many resources for preparing your application, you can access those below:
+In addition, Rackham Graduate School offers many resources for preparing your application:

 Academic Statement of Purpose